shahrozsaqibali/RetrieveDirectoryList/README.md

 # RetrieveDirectoryList
-A PHP Program that retrieve file count and file name based on file extensions
+A PHP Program that retrieve file count and file name based on file extensions in JSON format.
+Currently it can lookup files in two Folders.